README.md

 For Railway + Twilio specifically, start with the checklist in docs/voice-video-guide.md#minimum-viable-pstn-voice-on-railway.

-🎬 Three Ways to Run
+🎬 Ways to Run

 🎯 One-Shot β€” randal run